-Throughout a Client or Supplier relationship with the Company and for as long a period as is necessary following the termination of such relationship, the Company may generate, collect and keep records that may include, without limitation, all or some of the following categories of Personal Information for the purposes described below:
+Throughout a Client or Supplier relationship with the Company and for as long a period as is necessary following the termination of such relationship, the Company will generate, collect and keep records that may include, without limitation, all or some of the following categories of Personal Information for the purposes described below:

 We collect administrative information of Suppliers and Clients to:

 – select Suppliers and Clients;

 – negotiate, enter into or execute a contract;